anthonysim/react-fastapi-auth-todo/README.md

 # auth-react-fastapi

-The purpose of this app was to practing setting up auth to get a better understanding of the auth flow.
+The purpose of this app was to practice setting up auth to get a better understanding of the auth flow.

 Basic CRUD funtionality was also added to get an understanding of using FastAPI and NEON Postgres.